dima4p/JS-test/README.md

-# Two promlems are here
+# Wrong line number in coffeescript

-1. How to make the test `./spec/javascripts/models/sample_spec.coffee` work?
+1. Clone the repo

-2. If revert the commit `00740488a63`, how to make rake work?

-# To setup

-1. `bundle`
+2. `cd` to the cloned directory

-2. `yarn install --check-files`
+3. `yarn install --check-files`

-# To run

-`bundle exec guard`

-or simple

-`teaspoon`
+4. `yarn test`

+5. You will see, that test failed at `spec/javascript/models/sample_spec.coffee:46:42` while there is only 36 lines in the file.